Uniform Length Estimates for Trajectories on Flat Cone Surfaces: Introduction

 In this paper, we focus on obtaining lower bounds for the lengths of trajectories.
 Specifically, we investigate how these lower bounds relate to the self-intersection numbers, complementing the upper bound results established in~\eqref{equ:upperlengthformula}.

-In fact, recent studies have addressed lower bounds for the lengths of closed geodesics in hyperbolic surfaces, such as those in~\cite{Ara} and~\cite{BaPV}.
-We compare our bounds for flat surfaces with the bounds for hyperbolic surfaces in Remark~\ref{rmk:comparehyper1} and Remark~\ref{rmk:comparehyper2}.
+We compare our bounds for flat surfaces with the bounds in ~\cite{Ara} for hyperbolic surfaces in Remark~\ref{rmk:comparehyper1} and Remark~\ref{rmk:comparehyper2}.
 These comparisons reveal the relationships and differences between the bounds in flat and hyperbolic settings.

 To present the first main result, we introduce some necessary definitions.
 A \emph{saddle connection} on a flat cone surface is a geodesic that starts and ends at conical singularities without passing through any singularities in the interior.
 A \emph{regular closed geodesic} on a flat cone surface is a geodesic that returns to its starting point with the same tangent direction.
 The following result, which applies to flat cone surfaces of any genus, provides bounds on the lengths of these trajectories in terms of their self-intersection numbers.